Signs and Symptoms of Becker

 The diagnosis time for Becker muscular dystrophy can vary greatly as the symptoms of Becker can begin in childhood, the teenage years, or even later.
 Becker progresses differently for every person.

-If you or any of your healthcare providers (pediatricians, nurse practitioners, family practice providers, etc.) notice one or more of the symptoms listed below, or if you or anyone has concerns regarding delayed development in gross motor, skills fine motor skills or speech, a creatine kinase (CK, sometimes called creatine phosphokinase, or CPK) level should be checked.
-Learn more about CK levels in diagnosing Becker.
+If you or any of your healthcare providers notice one or more of the symptoms listed below, or if concerns arise regarding delayed development in gross motor skills, fine motor skills, or speech, a creatine kinase (CK, sometimes called creatine phosphokinase, or CPK) level should be checked.

 SYMPTOMS OF BECKER CAN INCLUDE: